 Each month we share our offerings from the Sunday worship services with local and national non-profit organizations serving the community, particularly those serving people in need.
 A different group is selected each month to receive these much needed funds.

-Since 2010, through the generosity of UUCB members, friends, and Sunday visitors, over $100,000 has been donated to more than 25 organizations.
+In the past five years, through the generosity of UUCB members, friends, and Sunday visitors, over $100,000 has been donated to more than 25 organizations.
 For more information, or to suggest a new Good Neighbor organization, please contact the Social Justice Council.

 July 2017 Good Neighbor